microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 **Example- 1: Open Ended Prompts**

-what happened in World War 1,
+What events happened in World War 1

 **Example- 2: Concise, Focused Prompts**

-Summarize the significant events in WW1 including causes of conflit
+Summarize the significant events in World War 1 including causes of conflit and the countries most impacted by the war

 #### Performance